Adds a new entry to the Jump List of a taskbar button.

 An absolute or relative URL of an icon file that is displayed next to the title in the Jump List.

-A string that specifies one of the following values.
+A Variant of type String that specifies one of the following values.

 The Jump List is designed primarily for dynamic tasks that change as the user interacts with your application.
 Tasks that do not change frequently can be defined with

 msapplication-task meta elements.
-For more information, see msAddSiteMode.
+For more information, see IShellUIHelper4::msAddSiteMode.

 The following example creates a Jump List, adds an item to it, and makes it visible.